jeremytammik/tbc/a/2022_logging.md

 ####<a name="10"></a> Climpact Carbon Footprint Action Comparison

-A great possibility to test your carbon footprint understanding or learn more about the sometimes surprising emmissions produced by various actions and behaviour is provided by the [Climpact](https://climpact.ch) tool, developed at [EPFL](https://www.epfl.ch), the École Polytechnique Fédérale de Lausanne, one of the main Swiss technical universities.
+A great possibility to test your carbon footprint understanding or learn more about the sometimes surprising emissions produced by various actions and behaviour is provided by the [Climpact](https://climpact.ch) tool, developed at [EPFL](https://www.epfl.ch), the École Polytechnique Fédérale de Lausanne, one of the main Swiss technical universities.